xwmx/nb/README.md

 [Optional dependencies](#optional) can be installed to enhance functionality, but `nb` works great without them.

-`nb` includes `bookmark`, a powerful text-based CLI bookmarking system that includes local full-text search of cached page content with regular expression support, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the
+`nb` is also a powerful text-based CLI bookmarking system that includes local full-text search of cached page content with regular expression support, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the